A partial timeline on the histories of black poetry:

 1895: Alice Moore's Violets and other tales is published.

-1896: Dunbar's Lyrics of Lowly Life are published.
+1896: Dunbar's Lyrics of Lowly Life is published.

 1900: "Lift Every Voice and Sing," written by James Weldon Johnson, is performed for Booker T. Washington.